liflab/beepbeep-3-book/markdown/advanced/README.md

 $ cat somefile.txt > java -jar read-stdin.jar
 ```

-This will have for effect of reading and pushing the entire contents of `somefile.txt` into the processor chain.
+This will have the effect of reading and pushing the entire contents of `somefile.txt` into the processor chain.

 ### Separating the input into tokens